seiHaddada/seiHaddada.github.io/_posts/2017-07-30-Data-visualization.markdown

 ## **A picture is Worth a thousand words**

-this ullistration made by "Charles minard" , 1869  demonstrates how we can represent a big volume of informations in a single illustration.
+this illustration made by "Charles minard" , 1869  demonstrates how we can represent a big volume of informations in a single picture.

 ![ullistration]({{ site.url }}/images/chart-minard.jpg)